-&lt;sup>62 The Prescription Monitoring Program (PMP) is codified in Minnesota Statutes, section 152.126.
+67 The Prescription Monitoring Program (PMP) is codified in Minnesota Statutes, section 152.126.
 The PMP allows health care practitioners with prescribing authority to check the database for a patient's history of controlled substance prescriptions.
 The information in the PMP is generally inputted by the pharmacist who delivers the controlled substance.
 Among the included substances in the PMP are all substances classified as a Schedule II through V.

-&lt;sup>63 Minn.
+68 Minn.
 Stat. § 152.32, subd.
 3, para. (b).